Renting a House? 10 Tenant & Owner Laws in India

 Conclusion

 Being conscious of your rights and duties is important.
-While you should know about your rights as a tenant or a landlord, you also must invest in property insurance.
-With the right kind of home insurance policy, you can safeguard your home and/ or building against almost all types of unforeseen damages.
+While you should know about your rights as a tenant or a landlord, you also must invest in home insurance.
+With the right kind of insurance policy for your house, you can safeguard your home and/ or building against almost all types of unforeseen damages.

 FAQs